bekk/bekk-christmas/post/security/5-big-hacks-of-2020.md

 ingress: "Today we are going to explore five big hacks that took place in 2020.
   First we'll cover two hacks that targeted Norwegian companies Sykehuspartner and NHH.
 Then we'll take a look at a hack that targeted the Danish company ISS.
-To wrap things of we'll cover what is probably the two most high profile hacks of 2020: the Twitter phish and the CWT ransom."
+To wrap things up we'll cover what is probably the two most high profile hacks of 2020: the Twitter phish and the CWT ransom."
 description: Twitter, phish, CWT, ransom, Sykehuspartner, ISS, CWT, hack
 links: []